 - Industry research/analyst reports

-With a clearly defined goal or challenge and a commitment to address it, the Consideration phase is about a buyer’s evaluation of different methods that are available to them.
-At this stage, you are still delivering critical, informative information to help your buyer make the best possible decision.
-Here are some examples of content offers you should provide to qualify your lead for the decision stage:
+With a clearly defined goal or challenge and a commitment to address it, the consideration phase is about a buyer’s evaluation of different methods that are available to them.
+At this stage, you are still delivering critical information to help your buyer make the best possible decision.
+Here are some examples of consideration content offers you should provide to qualify your lead for the decision stage:

 - Product comparison guides